 His research reveals that sanctions avoidance operations have found a way to trick IMO into giving a seemingly new and legitimate identity to a ship where no such new ship actually exists.
 It refers to this new record as the "shell id."

 Techniques such as physical identity tampering, such as painting over a ship's original IMO number, and the submission of misleading documents are used to make an application for registration appear legitimate.
 In some cases, multiple existing ships are included as part of the spoofing process.

 Risk for Maritime Trade

-In last year, OFAC published a detailed advisory with industry-specific guidance for insurers, financial institutions, shipping companies, and others involved in the seaborne goods trade.
+Last year, OFAC published a detailed advisory with industry-specific guidance for insurers, financial institutions, shipping companies, and others involved in the seaborne goods trade.
 Other regulatory bodies have followed suit since then.